 One error can be responsible for up to 3 runners and the batter all advancing.
-However, if any baserunners advance was not specifically due to the error, the 'E' should not be shown there.
-This is particularly important for a runner scoring from 3rd base, as it makes RBIs clear, e.g.
+However, if any baserunners advance was not specifically due to the error, the 'e' should not be shown there.

-- a.
-If errorless play would not have prevented the runner from advancing, show the advance on a FC.
-The batter should have been OUT, but the runner would have scored anyway - the batter gets an RBI. - b.
-If errorless play would have prevented the runner from advancing show the advance on the reverse error.
+This is particularly important for a runner scoring from 3rd base, as it makes RBIs clear:

+- (a) If errorless play would not have prevented the runner from advancing, show the advance on a FC.
+The batter should have been OUT, but the runner would have scored anyway the batter gets an RBI. - (b) If errorless play would have prevented the runner from advancing show the advance as a reverse error.
 The batter should have been OUT, and the runner would not have scored without the error - the batter does not get an RBI.